|Handbook > Clubs & Committees > Clubs & Service|

 As Support Officers to the Honor System, students have the opportunity

 to serve in three roles.
-As Advisors, students provide accused
+Students provide accused students and

-students and community members with confidential, emotional support
+community members wit hconfidential, emotional support and impartial

 International Medicine Club